cloudsapiens/heks/README.md

 SAP HANA, express edition on Amazon Elastic Kubernetes Service
 ```

-This project is about to provide an automated way to deploy SAP HANA, express edition to Amazon Elastic Kubernetes Service (EKS) on a EC2 Spot instance.
+This project is about to provide an automated way to deploy SAP HANA, express edition to Amazon Elastic Kubernetes Service (EKS) on an EC2 Spot instance.
 In addition a component will be deployed to handle how the cluster responds to the interruption of a Spot Instance.

 The workflow can be summarized as: